 Affirmative Action procedures are in place by the U.S. federal government.
-Both in the private and public sector, these policies look to level disadvantages.
+Both in the private and public sector, these policies look to level disadvantages and negate some existing institutional prejudice, whether against women, people of color, or disabled people.
 Data has shown the effectiveness of these programs.

 The United States has an affirmative action policy that must be upheld by all contractors and sub-contractors working on behalf of the federal government.

 It says that, "affirmative action must be taken by covered employers to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans.
 Affirmative actions include training programs, outreach efforts, and other positive steps."

 Other types of affirmative action—both at schools and in private workplaces—work to mitigate the marginalization of people of color, disabled people, and LGBTQ+ people.